Renting the home

 Clients should be aware of the following before they take this step:

 - Becoming a landlord comes with responsibilities.
 Clients should bear in mind that they'll need to manage the property, or arrange for it to be managed.
-They should also take out landlord insurance.
 More information on the requirements on becoming a landlord can be found View - here.

 - There may be periods where the property is unoccupied or tenants default on payment.
 Money should be set aside for repairs and maintenance.
-These costs can undermine the benefits of renting out a property.
-Some costs can be insured against or transferred to a managing agent, but this will incur extra expense.
+These costs could undermine the benefits of renting out a property.

 - There may also be View - Capital Gains Tax when the property is eventually sold.